top of page

 The adjective 'rickety' is believed to have originated in the late 17th century and is thought to be related to the word 'rick,' which refers to a stack of hay or straw.
 In its early usage, 'rickety' likely described something as fragile or unstable, resembling a stack of materials that could easily collapse.
 Over time, it evolved to describe things or structures that are in a precarious and fragile condition, making them unstable or likely to collapse.
 'Rickety' effectively conveys the notion of instability and vulnerability, often associated with objects, furniture, or buildings that have become worn down or poorly maintained, creating a sense of unsteadiness or fragility.

-Quiz: Find the meaning of the adjective rickety:
+Find the correct meaning of the adjective rickety:

 Try Again!